eshelguy/Systems2_Ex3_Catan/README.md

 ## Author

-This project was developed by [Your Name].
+This project was developed by Guy Eshel.
 Contributions, suggestions, and bug reports are welcome.
 Feel free to open an issue or submit a pull request on the project’s repository.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

----

-These detailed README files provide in-depth information about the project, including instructions for compiling and running the game, a breakdown of the project's structure, game rules, and future improvement suggestions.
-If you need further customization or additional sections, feel free to ask!